mmiller42/html-webpack-externals-plugin/README.md

 ### Customizing public path example

 By default, local externals are resolved from the same root path as your Webpack configuration file's `output.publicPath`, concatenated with the `outputPath` variable.
 This is configurable.

+You should include a trailing slash in your public path, and a leading slash if you want it to resolve assets from the domain root.

 This example assumes `bootstrap` is installed in the app.
 It: